Diana Ivanova: GOATMILK

 Goat Milk is the name of an international cultural festival, Ivanova, together with the team of the New Culture Foundation organizes every year since 2004 in May as Festival of memories in the village of Gorna Bela Rechka in northwestern Bulgaria.
 Involved are the almost one hundred more than seventy-years-old residents of the village and artists from different nations – people who otherwise would not meet.
 In this way, Bela Rechka becomes a place of encounter, where the participants in joint designing the festival share stories, experiences and memories.
 The project is based on the question whether the cultural differences do separate people fundamentally or whether commonality and understanding are possible.
 For the inhabitants of the village and the participating guests and artists of the Goatmilk Festival this question already found an answer.
 At the same time it comes through the festival to a revitalization of this by poverty and loneliness embossed region of the country.

 Every year the Goat Milk Festival is dedicated to a theme.
 2008 was marked by the replacement of the bell.
 Although Bela Rechka never had a church, there was a bell in the village.
-And that was very important for the residents until it was stolen in the nineties of the last century.
+And that was very important for the residents until it was stolen in the 1990s.
 The Goatmilk Festival paved by help of many artists the way for its replacement.
 Supported by the Goethe-Institut in Sofia, Bela Rechka 2009 received a new bell.
 The bell of Bela Rechka was realized within the European program Culture 2000 by the New Culture Foundation in collaboration with the Borderland Foundation (Poland) and the Laundry Association (Birmingham, England).
 There were also donations and the participation of numerous volunteers.